njoubert/dotfiles/macbookpro/README.md

 # Macbook Pro M4 Max Dotfiles

-Much of the work here is based on the [Macbook Air dotfiles in this repo.](../macbookair/README.md)
+This work is based on my [Macbook Air dotfiles.](../macbookair/README.md)

+## Managing Dotfiles

+🚨**Run backup-dotfiles.sh every now and then!**🚨

+Just like the Macbook Air M1, I chose not to symlink paths.
+Instead, the backup-dotfiles.sh script copies dotfiles from ~/ to this repository.
+Then I use git to manage this repository.

+**To Install**: Manually copy files back to your home directory.

+**Adding more files:** Edit the [`backup-dotfiles.sh`](backup-dotfiles.sh) script.

 # Running Notes